Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Problem-Focused Complainer

-Complaining is a natural human behavior that can serve as both a positive and negative force in our lives.
+Complaining is a natural human behavior that can positively and negatively affect our lives.

-According to recent research, the problem-focused complainer is the most constructive type of complainer, as they identify a specific issue and take action to resolve it.
+According to recent research, the problem-focused complainer is the most constructive type, as they identify a specific issue and take action to resolve it.

 Emotion-Focused Complainer